-All seniors must take this course or AP Macroeconomics to fulfill their graduation requirements.

-Economics is concerned with the way individuals and nations choose to use scarce resources to satisfy their wants and needs.
-This course will help you understand how your spending affects what is produced in our nation as well as the world.
-Current economic conditions will be discusses through a variety of activities including playing an online simulation game about the stock market.
-Other investment tools will be discussed as well as other topics of interest to high school seniors including money, banking, debit cards, tax preparation, consumer legal issues, credit reports, and insurance.
+Course Number 522410 All seniors must take this course or AP Macroeconomics to fulfill Credit Type Social Studies their graduation requirements.
+Grade Level 12 Economics is concerned with the way individuals and nations choose to use scarce resources to satisfy their wants and needs.
+Credit 1⁄2 credit This course will help you understand how your spending affects Course Length Semester Course what is produced in our nation as well as the world.
+Current Fee None economic conditions will be discusses through a variety of Course Level General activities including playing an online simulation game about the stock market.
+Other investment tools will be discussed as well as Meets Hathaway Economic Systems and other topics of interest to high school seniors including money, Success Curriculum Institutions banking, debit cards, tax preparation, consumer legal issues, Prerequisite None credit reports, and insurance.
 By taking this course you will gain a better understanding of our economy and you will be better able to function as a citizen, consumer, and worker.